HawDevelopment/Ro-Lib/docs/Api.md

 `Chain.execute(...any): boolean`

-Executes the current chain, warns if any handler returns false.
+Executes the current chain, returns false on fail.

 ``` lua
 local lib = require(path.to.lib)